thnilsen/wp-404-project/readme.txt

 The information is collected by The Internet Storm Center (SANS ISC) at http://isc.sans.org The code will rate limit submissions.
 Any 404 requests during a rate limit period will be ignored.
 This is to prevent overloading / DoS conditions.

+The code is based on SANS original PHP code for the 404Project.

 == Screenhosts ==

 1. Simple settings page which makes it quick to get started.